AngusRitossa/Heaps/README.md

 The following heaps are implemented in C++.
 All of the heaps have been used to implement Dijkstra's shortest path algorithm and Prim's MST algorithm.
 - Binary
+- Binomial
 - D-ary
-- Binomial
 - Fibonacci
+- Hollow
 - Pairing
+- Quake
 - Rank-Pairing
-- Quake
+- Strict Fibonacci
 - Violation
-- Strict Fibonacci